Jt80149/dotfiles/sys-installs.md

   exit 1
 fi

+- This line checks if the software is already installed or has any name issues and exits if something were to pop up.
+-
 if command -v aws &> /dev/null; then echo "AWS CLI is already installed or the command name is taken.
 Installation aborted." exit 1 fi

 echo "Installing AWS CLI..."
 apt update -y